Giymo11/TiniBot/README.md

 * TINI_TOKEN - the bot token from your discord authorization site.
 * TINI_PASSWORD - the password with which you want to kill the bot.

+The Bot can optionally use the Google Drive to load images via the !image Command, for this some environment variables are needed:
+* TINI_GOOGLE_DRIVE - the image directory in google drive e.g `my-epic-colelction/images`
+* GDRIVE_CLIENT_ID - the client_id form the Google API Manager
+* GDRIVE_SECRET - the secret from the Google API Manager
+* GDRIVE_ACCESS_TOKEN - the access token
+* GDRIVE_REFRESH_TOKEN - the refresh token

+GDRIVE_ACCESS_TOKEN and GDRIVE_REFRESH_TOKEN tokens must be created at first startup!

 Create a new firebase app.
 Go to "Permissions" and add a Service Account.
 Make sure to give it the role "Project Editor".